tbreuss/pdo/README.md

 ## tebe\PDOStatement

-The `tebe\PDOStatement` class differs from `PDOStatement` in that it contains only those methods that are related to the prepared statement.
+The class `tebe\PDOStatement` is a wrapper for the native `PDOStatement` class and implements all methods of this class.

+The main difference is that the `execute` method returns a statement instance.
+This was done to allow method chaining aka fluent interface.

-Besides that it contains several new fetch*() and fetchAll*() methodes for commonly-used fetch actions.
+Besides that it contains several new `fetch*()` and `fetchAll*()` methodes for commonly-used fetch actions.

 #### __construct